vega/vega-lite-params-proposal/README.md

 # Vega-Lite 5 spec examples

-Let's add examples with `-signals` (using experimental signals syntax), `-selections` (using selections), and `-params` (using proposed syntax) postfixes in folders for each example.
+This reporsitory contains example specifications for the params proposal.
+We are trying to unity selections and signals in Vega-Lite.
+The example files have names ending with `-signals` (using experimental signals syntax), `-selections` (using selections), and `-params` (using proposed syntax).
+They are in folders for each example.

 ## Summary of Changes

 * Introduce scalar parameters (similar to Vega signals) to Vega-Lite
-* Unify scalar parameters with Vega-Lite selections
+* Unify scalar parameters with Vega-Lite selections as parameters (params)
-* Top-level parameter and signal definitions
+* Top-level parameter definitions

 #### Justification